 JourneyCare will be monitoring all staff and patients on a daily basis for COVID-19 symptoms, as well as visitors to our CareCenters.
-The Illinois Department of Public Health (IDPH) and Centers for Medicare and Medicaid Services (CMS) recommend screening for these symptoms as of March 12, 2020:
+The Illinois Department of Public Health (IDPH) and Centers for Medicare and Medicaid Services (CMS) recommend screening for these symptoms:

 - Fever higher than 99.5 degrees

 - Sore throat

 - Chills with or without repeated shaking

 Please click the “Read more” link to learn about our visitor guidelines.
 Protect yourself, our patients, and each other!
 Read more